WPS/egon.io/README.md

 - Docker container: If you prefer to provide websites as Docker container, you can build your own.
 - If you don't want to build and deploy Egon.io yourself, than use one of the ready-to-use options provided by the Egon.io team:
   - Run [Egon.io online](https://egon.io/)
-  - Download a ready-made Docker image: `docker pull ghcr.io/wps/egon.io:latest`
+  - Download a ready-made Docker image `docker pull ghcr.io/wps/egon.io:latest` and run it `docker run -p 4040:80 ghcr.io/wps/egon.io:latest` (replace "4040" with whatever port you want to use)

 ### Build Standalone Version (Zip file)